sekhar76405/html/README.md

 ## What's NEW ?

 ### Trying to automate as much as i can, using shell scripting.
-All the lazy fellas, checkout my script file(gitcommit.sh) for adding and commiting each change in just one command.
+#### All the lazy fellas,
+Checkout my script file(gitcommit.sh) for adding and commiting each change in just one command.

 Just run the script by
 ```bash